-Target Strategies Time Scale Success Criteria Method of Evaluation Extend STEM education to cater for students' diverse interests and aspirations through DIP classes including Aquaponics Lingzi Planting Organic Farming Hydroponics Mobile Farming Chinese Medicine Foundation Course Herbal Drink Development Digital Music Composer Scientists in Action Young Engineers Young Engineers Young Entrepreneurs Mathematics Olympiad EITP BTEC IT BTEC IT BTEC Creative Media Production (with Campus TV) Organize visit to AR/VR/AI labs of developers.
-Organize workshop for teachers Enthusiastic participation in ECA and DIP activities.
-Engagement of students Learning outcomes of students in DIP Feedback from SPCS teachers and partner schools.
+Target Strategies Time Scale Success Criteria Method of Evaluation To explore and develop students' potentials and talents under the guidance and teaching of professional tutors To let students to have more time to learn and practice their skills for competition, performance or self-enhancement Extend STEM education to cater for students' diverse interests and aspirations through DIP classes including Aquaponics Digital Music Composer Foundation of Chinese Medicine Hydroponics Herbal Drink Development Lingzi Project Mathematics Olympiad Organic Farming Scientists in Action Young Engineers Young Scientists Young Entrepreneurs /Young Investors EITP BTEC IT BTEC Creative Media Production (with Campus TV) Organize visit to AR/VR/AI labs of developers.
+Organize STEM related summer programs/tours Organize workshop for teachers September 2020 to August 2021 Enthusiastic participation in ECA and DIP activities.
+Engagement of students Learning outcomes of students in DIP Feedback from SPCS teachers and partner institutions/ organizations

-Third Priority: To continue lifting the academic ceilings of Paulinians through reading and challenging them with high-order thinking questions.
+Third Priority: To continue lifting the academic ceilings of Paulinians through reading and challenging them with higher-order thinking questions.

 Target Strategies Time Scale Success Criteria Method of Evaluation To further improve students' learning through reading to learn.
-Language teachers take an active role in encouraging the reading habit of students. (e.g. English teachers helped the students to set up vocabulary books in which to record new words, their meanings and parts of speech) Explore the opportunities of cross-cultural activities/projects that could enhance reading.
-(E.g. mathematics book report competition) Creating an ideal reading environment in the school lobby, library, English Room, Chinese Culture Room as well as classrooms September 2019 to July 2020 Completion of analysis and self-reflection of books that they have read.
-Vocabulary books set up by students Science and Mathematics students may also improve their knowledge and skills through reading Reading environment such as reading corners set up in classrooms Students' writing skills Student's qualities of responses
+Language teachers take an active role in encouraging the reading habit of students. (e.g. English teachers helped the students to set up vocabulary books in which to record new words, their meanings and parts of speech) Explore the opportunities of cross-cultural activities/ projects that could enhance reading (e.g. Mathematics book report competition) Creating an ideal reading environment in the school lobby, English Room, Chinese Culture Room as well as classrooms Newly renovated school library, now known as the Learning & Teaching Centre (LTC) provides a perfect reading environment for students to do their research and facilitates their self-initiated learning The automated process of borrowing/returning library books will enhance the reading habits of students The Summer Reading Programme sponsored by EDB will encourage extensive reading of the students especially in Chinese September 2020 to July 2021 Completion of analysis and self-reflection of books that they have read.
+Vocabulary books set up by students Science and Mathematics students may also improve their knowledge and skills through reading Reading environment such as reading corners set up in classrooms Data on borrowing books from LTC (former school library & study room) Students' writing skills Student's qualities of responses

-Target Strategies Time Scale Success Criteria Method of Evaluation To challenge students with high order thinking skills Through the Ted-Ed Club, English teachers will play an active role in training students how to explore and present ideas.
+Target Strategies Time Scale Success Criteria Method of Evaluation To challenge students with higher order thinking skills Through the Ted-Ed Club, English teachers will play an active role in training students how to explore and present ideas.
 (The TED-Ed Clubs program supports students in discovering, exploring and presenting their big ideas in the form of short, TED-style talks.
 In TED-Ed Clubs, students work together to discuss and celebrate creative ideas.
-Club leaders receive TED-Ed's flexible Clubs curriculum to guide their school's club and to help inspire tomorrow's TED speakers and leaders.)
+Club leaders receive TED-Ed's flexible Clubs curriculum to guide their school club and to help inspire tomorrow's TED speakers and leaders.)
 Teachers are reminded about the importance of using different levels of questionings in their lessons.
 Peer observation with follow-up discussion could foster good teaching pedagogy.
-Different STEM-related courses and workshops will be held to equip students with high-order thinking and questioning skills in order to carry out their STEM-related researches September 2019 to July 2020 Enthusiastic student participation.
+Different STEM-related courses and workshops will be held to equip students with high-order thinking and questioning skills in order to carry out their STEM-related researches September 2020 to July 2021 Enthusiastic student participation.
 Student outcomes Students' STEM projects Students' performance Feedback from teachers/ students Feedback from panel members

-Fourth Priority: To take advantage of the one belt one road policy to broaden the global outlook of our Paulinians.
+Fourth Priority: To take advantage of the One Belt One Road policy to broaden the global outlook of our Paulinians.